 In southern Calabria, in lightly populated stone villages such as Roghudi in the Aspromonte, time moves at a snail’s pace, while in nearby hamlets such as Casalnuovo, a virtual ghost town, tiny Staiti and diminiture Condofuri, time seems to stand completely still.

-You can drive to these quaint villages along extremely narrow, meandering roads, and while it’s much more fun to trek between them, there are very few facilities in the villages themselves and they are not used to welcoming strangers.
+You can drive to these quaint villages along extremely narrow, meandering roads, and while it’s rewarding to trek between them, there are very few facilities in the villages themselves and they are not used to welcoming strangers.

 Further north, on the backroads between Amantea and Cosenza, you’ll find a similar sense of isolation and a certain charm in the alluring villages of Terrati, Lago and Potame, all of which perch dramatically on mountainsides overlooking spectacular scenery, yet you won’t experience the same kind of hostility.